Make your funeral wishes known and record them for FREE with My Perfect Send-off.

 The more information you can give your digital executor for each account, the better.
 For example:

-Read our full guide on what to do with your online accounts here.
+For more about the legacy process for specific websites, read our full guide on what to do with your online accounts here.

 Don’t include your passwords in your list.
 Your digital executor won’t need them to deal with your digital assets.
 Instead, they’ll need to contact each account service (e.g. Facebook, Spotify, your bank) and ask for it to be closed or memorialised.